Staff and Faculty Success

 • Provide educators access to professional development necessary to provide high-quality, evidence-based learning experiences across all modes of instruction

-• Create nationally recognized care-giving services including childcare, eldercare, employee assistance/counseling, Center for Survivors and Prevention, Outreach and Education
+• Create and sustain effective support services including childcare, eldercare, employee assistance/counseling and services through the Center for Survivors and the Prevention, Outreach and Education Department

-• Expand external awards nominations and establish new internal awards and/or recognitions for faculty and staff; these should include awards for excellence as well as awards recognizing the importance of living other aspects of our values (e.g., collaboration; respectful, supportive and caring behavior)
+• Systematically pursue honorifics and expand external awards nominations and establish new internal awards and/or recognitions for staff and faculty; these should include awards for excellence as well as awards recognizing the importance of living other aspects of our values

 • Expand opportunities for staff and faculty to gather and engage in informal and supportive contexts to improve campus culture